 After finishing your Illustrator file, please save as .DWG file and upload this to Rhino.
 Depending on the milling machine, Rhino files are suitable to read to mill.
 Please see step 3 as reference how you need to prepare your lines in Rhino.

 Step 2: Step 2: CNC Milling

 If you use your own CNC milling machine, then you probably know how to produce this design.
-If not, please go to the nearest Fablab and they will help you to produce your design.
+If not, please go to the nearest Fablab or makerspace and they will help you to manufacturer your design.

 In the attachment, I added a Rhino and Solidwork file, so you can send this to the Fablab or CNC machine operator.

 After you're done with CNC milling, please use a hammer and chisel the cut "bridges" or making the service more smoother.